tahashieenavaz/hoverbee/README.md

     // animation duration for the element after detaching from the cursor to move back to the original location fallbackDuration = 300,

+    // if set to null the element moves with cursor no matter what, but if you need to trigger the move on hover or any other JavaScript event, set it here. triggerEvent = null,

+    // enables X-axis movement
+    x = true,

+    // enables Y-axis movement
+    y = true,

+    // if set to true the element moves in reverse wrt the cursor reverse = false,
 })
 ```